First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Match their energy and enthusiasm with a positive, upbeat greeting.
 Show curiosity and openness to adventure.
 A genuine smile and engaging presence signals that meeting them is a highlight of your day.

-Adventure-Sparking Questions for Type 7s
+3 Power Questions That Hook Type 7s

 ✓ Energy Amplifiers for Type 7s